ronikobrosly/scipy_2023_causal_inference_tutorial/admin/submission_text.md

 ## Brief Note to SciPy Committee

 Thank you for considering this tutorial for SciPy 2023!
 I presented this last year at SciPy 2022, and judging from the feedback I believe the audience enjoyed it and learned from it.
-Some notes and feedback I got from the audience [is available here](https://github.com/ronikobrosly/causal_inference_intro/blob/main/admin/scipy2022/post_session_feedback.md).
+Some notes and feedback I got from the audience [are available here](https://github.com/ronikobrosly/causal_inference_intro/blob/main/admin/scipy2022/post_session_feedback.md).

 Since July 2022, I've been fine-tuning the tutorial and examples based on feedback, and I believe the more complex and abstract causality parts of the tutorial are much more clear.
 I've also done away with running notebooks locally, and now the attendees can run everything in Google Colab.
 There weren't many environment / setup issues last year, but with the current proposed materials there shouldn't be any issues at all (unless an attendee cannot connect to the internet).